nervosnetwork/rfcs/rfcs/0034-vm-syscalls-2/0034-vm-syscalls-2.md

 Created: 2021-05-25
 ---

-# VM Syscalls 2
+# CKB VM Syscalls 2

 ## Abstract

-This document describes the addition of the syscalls during the ckb2021.
-These syscalls are only available since ckb-vm version 1 and ckb2021 [2].
+This document describes the addition of the syscalls in CKB2021.
+These syscalls are only available since CKB VM version 1 and CKB2021 [2].

 - [VM Version]
 - [Current Cycles]